nexushoratio/userscripts/lib/userscript.md

 * version - Bumped per release.
 * UserscriptError - Library specific exception.
 * licenseData - License data extracted from the userscript header.
+* environmentData - Raw text about the current environment.

 More details are in [userscript.js](userscript.js) as JSDoc.